- Safety and Health Topics

 - Safety Belts, Harnesses, and Lanyards.
 Canadian Center for Occupational Health and Safety (CCOHS).
 Tip sheet for cleaning and caring for safety belts/harnesses/lanyards.

 - NIOSH Issues Nationwide Alert on Dangers of Tree Trimming.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-122, (1992, December 7).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-122, (December 7, 1992).
 Explanation of cause for, and coverage of, NIOSH Alert on tree trimming.

 - Preventing Falls and Electrocutions During Tree Trimming.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 92-106, (1992, August).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 92-106, (August 1992).
 NIOSH Alert considering case studies of electrocutions and fatal falls of tree trimmers, and discussion of hazard prevention methods.

 - Preventing Worker Deaths and Injuries from Falls Through Skylights and Roof Openings.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 90-100, (1989, December).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 90-100, (December 1989).
 Describes eight deaths resulting from falls that occurred during work around these openings.

 - For additional information, see OSHA's Personal Protective Equipment (PPE) Safety and Health Topics Page.